 Betsy Warland

-Betsy is the founder and program director of Vancouver Manuscript Intensive.
-She designed and directed The Writer’s Studio at S.F.U. from 2001-2012; and has been a TWS Mentor or on TWS faculty for many of the past twenty years.
+Betsy is the founder of Vancouver Manuscript Intensive.
+She designed and directed The Writer’s Studio at Simon Fraser University from 2001-2012; and has been a TWS Mentor or on TWS faculty for many of the past twenty years.
 She has also been on faculty as Sage Hill Writing Experience (SK), as well as U.B.C.’s Booming Ground, Metchosin International Summer School of the Art, and Smithers Rural Writers Retreat (all in B.C.).

 Betsy has been a manuscript consultant and editor for more than 30 years and has published 14 books of creative nonfiction, poetry and mixed genre.
 Her best-selling book of 24 essays on writing, Breathing the Page: Reading the Act of Writing (Cormorant Books, 2010), has received critical acclaim.
-“What a pleasure to have the complex, crazy-making, mysterious process we call ‘creative writing’ beautifully illuminated by a legendary teacher.
-This classic guide to writing well belongs on every writers’ bookshelf,” says Deborah Campbell, author of the Hilary Weston Prize-winning A Disappearance in Damascus.
-A second edition with ten new essays will be published by Cormorant Books in the fall of 2023.
-Writers and authors she has mentored have gone on to publish books and win, or be shortlisted for, numerous major awards.
+Deborah Campbell, author of the Hilary Weston Prize-winning A Disappearance in Damascus, and on the University of Victoria’s Creative Writing Faculty comments on the book: “What a pleasure to have the complex, crazy-making, mysterious process we call ‘creative writing’ beautifully illuminated by a legendary teacher.
+This classic guide to writing well belongs on every writer’s bookshelf.”
+Writers and authors Betsy has mentored have gone on to publish books and win, or be shortlisted for, numerous major awards.

 What will VMI participants gain from the program?